How to adjust the volume of each app individually in Windows 11

 Background Music

-Background Music is an open source and completely free option, also focused on regulating volume of all open applications on the computer, whether browsers, media players, or even games and messaging apps.
-Their great advantage is that they don't contain ads, consume very few resources, and don't require a permanent internet connection to operate.
+Background Music is a completely free and open-source option that also focuses on regulating the volume of all open applications on your computer , whether they are browsers, media players, or even games and messaging apps.
+Its main advantage is that it contains no ads, consumes very few resources, and does not require a constant internet connection to function.

 The app is lightweight and runs in the background, allowing you to manage each app separately and, if desired, mute some of them.
 It's ideal for those looking for a hassle-free solution, although it doesn't offer many advanced options beyond individual volume management.